haiueom/windows-ttl-changer/README.md

 ## Usage

-1. Download & run `ttl-changer.bat` file.
+1. Download latest version of `ttl-changer.bat` from [latest release](https://github.com/haiueom/windows-ttl-changer/releases/latest)
+2. Run `ttl-changer.bat` file as administrator.
-2. Choose an Option:
+3. Choose an Option:
    - Press 1 to enable bypass mode (TTL = 65).
    - Press 2 to restore the default TTL value (TTL = 128).
    - Press 3 to exit the program.
-3. After applying changes, restart your system to ensure they take effect.
+4. After applying changes, restart your system to ensure they take effect.

 # Research